 For the purposes of this section, words and phrases which are assigned meanings by the Solicitors Professional Indemnity Insurance Regulations 2020 (S.I.
-No. 429 of 2020) shall have the meanings so assigned.
-A reference to "employment" and "employer" also applies if you have a contract for services rather than an employment contract in place, and a reference to "solicitor" also refers to registered European lawyer.
+429 of 2020) as amended by the Solicitors Professional Indemnity Insurance (Amendment) Regulations 2022 (S.I.
+No. 585 of 2022) shall have the meanings so assigned.
+A reference to employment and employer also applies if you have a contract for services rather than an employment contract in place, and a reference to a solicitor also refers to a Registered European Lawyer.